Asian stocks mostly up to start week full of profits, Fed meeting - ExBulletin

 Asian stocks mostly up to start week full of profits, Fed meeting

-TOKYO Asian stocks were mostly higher on Tuesday as investors kept an eye on potentially market-moving reports expected later this week.
+TOKYO (AP) Asian stocks mostly rose Tuesday as investors kept an eye on potentially market-moving reports expected later this week.

 On Wall Street, the S&P 500 index rose 16.21 points, or 0.3%, to 5,116.17, coming off its best week since November.
 The Dow Jones Industrial Average gained 146.43, or 0.4%, to 38,386.09, and the Nasdaq composite gained 55.18, or 0.3%, to 15,983.08.